An Easter blessing to you...

-A web page version of my Easter letter.
+A web page version of my letter for Resurrection Day.

 I am sending this to just about everyone I know to share with you some amazing facts about Easter that you likely don't know.
 For some there may be a few details that are familiar, but I think that much of this will surprise even the most seasoned Sunday School attendee.
 Trust me, you won't be bored.
 You may even be astounded.